spack/spack/lib/spack/docs/packaging_guide.rst

 mechanisms are available.
 Such exceptions are automatically caught and reported as test failures.

+Each test method is an *implicit test part* named by the method.
+Its purpose is the method's docstring.
+Providing a meaningful purpose for the test gives context that can aid debugging.
+Spack outputs both the name and purpose at the start of test execution so it's also important that the docstring/purpose be brief.

 .. tip::

-    We recommend giving test methods names that make it clear *what* is being tested.
-For example, if a test method is building and or running an executable called ``example``, then we recommend calling the method ``test_example``.
+    We recommend naming test methods so it is clear *what* is being tested.
+    For example, if a test method is building and or running an executable called ``example``, then call the method ``test_example``.
+This, together with a similarly meaningful test purpose, will aid test comprehension, debugging, and maintainability.

-Each test method is an implicit test part named by the method.
-Its purpose is implicitly given by the method's docstring.
-Providing a brief, meaningful purpose the test gives context that can aid debugging.
-Spack outputs both the name and purpose at the start of test execution.
+Stand-alone tests run in an environment that provides access to information on the installed software, such as build options, dependencies, and compilers.
+Build options and dependencies are accessed with the normal spec checks.
+Examples of checking :ref:`variant settings <variants>` and :ref:
+`spec constraints <testing-specs>` can be found at the provided links.

-.. admonition:: Spack automatically sets up test stage directories.
+.. admonition:: Spack automatically sets up the test stage directory and environment.

-    Spack creates the test stage directory and automatically copies any relevant files *prior to* running each test.

-    The test stage path is configurable (see :ref:`configure-test-stage`).
+    Spack automatically creates the test stage directory and copies relevant files *prior to* running tests.
+The path is configurable (see :ref:`configure-test-stage`).

-    Relevant files copied to the test stage are those saved from the build (see :ref:`cache_extra_test_sources`) and custom files added to the package repository (see :ref:`cache_custom_files`).
+    Relevant files that Spack knows are associated with stand-alone tests are those saved from the build (see :ref:`cache_extra_test_sources`) and custom files added to the package repository (see :ref:`cache_custom_files`).

-    If copied files need executables to be built before running them, then Spack requires a property be set to ``True`` (see :ref:`test-build-tests`).
+    If tests require access to the spec's compiler and build dependencies, then the ``test_requires_compiler`` property must be set to ``True`` (see :ref:`test-build-tests`).

 The ``MyPackage`` package below provides two basic test examples:
 ``test_example`` and ``test_example2``.
 The first runs the installed ``example`` and ensures its output contains an expected string.
-The second runs ``example2``, which is only available when ``MyPackage`` is installed at version 1.1 or newer.
-Since output is not checked, it simply confirms that the executable runs.
-If the test part is attempted on an earlier version of the software that doesn't support ``example2``, then the test raises an exception to flag the test as being skipped to allow the result to be captured and reported.
+The second runs ``example2`` without checking output so is only concerned with confirming the executable runs successfully.
+If the installed spec is not expected to have ``example2``, then the check at the top of the method will raise a special ``SkipTest`` exception, which is captured to allow reporting skipped test parts.

 .. code-block:: python